 Each year the College recognizes one (or more) faculty members who have made a substantial and lasting contribution to the academic and intellectual lives of our students.
 Nominees are solicited from students and other faculty and chosen by a selection committee based on the criteria of who best represents the mission and values of the Honors College through their teaching, outreach, collaboration, and engagement.

-Students can nominate an honors faculty member for the Outstanding Honors College Faculty Award by completing a nomination form.
+Students can nominate an honors faculty member for the Outstanding Honors College Faculty Award by completing a nomination form (opens in late February).

 Dr. Paul Wallace

 There is no better person for whom the Honors College could name and dedicate its teaching excellence award in memory of than Dr. Paul Wallace.

 Professor Wallace was revered as a passionate, accomplished, “unceasing ball of energy”, and a consummate faculty member.
-He continued to teach for Honors for fifteen years past his official retirement from MU, and was teaching for the College until the time of his death.
+He continued to teach for honors courses for fifteen years past his official retirement from MU, and was teaching for the College until the time of his death.